banklab/banklab.github.io/about.md

 * Contact: lijuan2010big [at] gmail.com

 ![](/assets/img/li_juan_320x320.jpg)
 <i>I am interested in speciation and polygenic traits evolution in general.
-During my PhD, I studied on the genetic basis of mating behavior isolation and how the regulatory duplications evolved in Drosophila melanogaster.
 Currently, I am working on detecting hybrid incompatibilities in population genomes, and also on the question how standing variation contribute the population adaptation under a sudden selection.</i>

 ---